 Preference is given to re-housing people aged 55 or over either living in West Oxfordshire or, wanting to come to this area for support from close relatives.

-To apply for extra care housing - Register on the waiting list
+To apply for extra care housing please complete this form:

 If you are already a tenant of a housing association and are resident in the District, you will need to complete a transfer application form.